Ctrl-Alt-1337/CSGO-Aimbot-and-ESP/README.md

 # External-CSGO-Multihack
 I hope this serves as a helping hand to python programmers out there who want's to learn about the Windows API.
+I'm also hoping you'd like to contribute to the project, so feel free to make a pull request as I too want to learn!

 - PREREQUISITIES:
 	- Be able to run a python file and know how to import modules